Personal data protection – privacy statement

-In addition, personal information may be handled by systems used in connection with specific roles or services at the Research Council, such as the following:
+In addition, your personal information may be processed by systems used in connection with specific roles or services at the Research Council, such as the following:

 - web conferencing;

-- administration of and support for research projects.
+- system for administration of and support for research projects.

 Safeguarding personal data security

-We safeguard personal data by administering them in keeping with our internal procedures for information security, and our procedures for how we process them.
+We safeguard personal data by administering them in keeping with our internal information security procedure, and our procedures for the processing of personal data.